Zakouski (ballet)

 The premiere took place on Tuesday, 17 November 1992 at the New York State Theater, Lincoln Center.
 It was the first role made on Nikolaj Hübbe at City Ballet; he chose to dance it as well at his farewell performance on Sunday, 10 February 2008, at which time he and Yvonne Borree divided the pas de deux with Megan Fairchild and Andrew Veyette, who were dancing it for the first time.

+The costumes were designed by British born, American costume designer Barbara Matera.